-As IRMA arrives on the Florida peninsula, she spared southern Haiti from another devastating outcome.
+On September 7th Irma passed Haiti.
+It mercifully spared our location in southern Haiti from another devastating outcome.
 The storm pummeled northern Hispaniola Thursday evening through Friday morning, but left no appreciable damage, according to reports.
 Heavy rains add the danger of mudslides and flooding.

 Parts of Port-au-Prince, such as Cite Soleil, are already flooded.
 One of our Transition Kids lives there.